 Each year the Texas State Soil and Water Conservation Board (TSSWCB) and the Association of Texas Soil and Water Conservation Districts (ATSWCD) recognize and honor individuals who dedicate themselves to the conservation and management of renewable natural resources.

-Outstanding Soil and Water Conservation District – Upper Sabine SWCD #530
+Outstanding Soil and Water Conservation District – Parker County SWCD #558

-The Upper Sabine Soil and Water Conservation District (SWCD) was originally established on June 23, 1941.
-The purpose of the SWCD is to protect and enhance the natural resources of Hunt County through financial and technical assistance as well as educational support to local citizens and the infrastructure of the county.
-Upper Sabine SWCD is active in the TSSWCB Flood Control Program through addressing maintenance and repair needs for the 19 flood control structures within the county.
-The SWCD is passionate about educating landowners and the younger generation, they are proud to host many educational workshops and field days throughout the year.
-Their goal is to ensure the availability of natural resources for future generations so that all Texans' present and future needs can be met in a manner that promotes a clean, healthy environment and strong economic growth.
+The SWCD was originally established in 1941 as Hood-Parker SWCD covering both Hood and Parker Counties.
+In 1992, through a re-organization process it became Parker County SWCD covering its namesake.
+The purpose of the SWCD is to protect and enhance the natural resources of Parker County through financial and technical assistance as well as educational support to local citizens and the upkeep of infrastructure in the county.
+Parker County SWCD is active in the TSSWCB Flood Control Program through addressing the operation and maintenance needs for the 34 flood control structures within the county.
+The SWCD is passionate about educating landowners and future generations.
+In 2017, the SWCD partnered with Weatherford College to plant a demonstration area at the college farm that is utilized as an educational tool for students.
+Parker County SWCD works diligently to ensure the availability of natural resources for future generations so that all Texans' present and future needs can be met in a manner that promotes a clean, healthy environment and strong economic growth.

-Friend of Conservation – Kenda Mahaffey, Anderson-Houston SWCD #421
+Friend of Conservation – Stephen Deiss, Victoria SWCD #346

-Conservation Teacher – Lisa Johnson, Cochran SWCD #149
+Conservation Teacher – Sherrlyn Welch, Howard SWCD #243